India's flashy new rich drive luxury car boom

 Luxury automakers, however, are rushing to set up shop.

-Britain's Aston Martin, famously James Bond's car of choice, and Fiat's Italian brands Ferrari and Maserati all opened showrooms in India in 2011, joining established brands such as Volkswagen AG's Audi and BMW.
+Britain's Aston Martin, famously James Bond's car of choice, and Fiat's FIA.MI Italian brands Ferrari and Maserati all opened showrooms in India in 2011, joining established brands such as Volkswagen AG's (VOWG_p.DE) Audi and BMW (BMWG.DE).

 "India's young population is affluent and dynamic, the environment is just right," said Baldi.

-Lamborghini introduced its Aventador LP 700-4 in the country in November, priced at 36.9 million rupees ($693,000).
+Lamborghini introduced its Aventador LP 700-4 in the country in November, priced at 36.9 million rupees.
 It has taken orders from India for more than 20 Aventadors and buyers must wait 18 months for delivery.

 JUMPING SEGMENTS